DESKTOP

 Respecting Individual Needs

-Two hands holding three people icons symbolizing community support.
+White icon of two hands holding three people figures, symbolizing community care or support.

 Supporting Self-Advocacy